DensityCo/charts/src/charts/line-chart/README.md

     define the location of ticks on the axis.
 This is passed to the `.tickValues` method on the `d3.axisBottom`, and will be mapped through the `formatter` function if specified.

-  - If neither of the above are passed, `tickResolutionInMs` defaults to 1 hour between ticks.
+  - If neither of the above are passed, `tickResolutionInMs` is used with its default of 1 hour between ticks.

 <br />
 <br />